stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> **transcript for slide 9.1** *hello everyone and thank you for watching THIS video on my final project which replicates project 4
+> Hello everyone and thank you for watching THIS video on my final project which replicates project 4.
 This has been a great project to toy around with different AWS languages and tools.
-Now …*

 ### IAM roles and policy tightening
 ### How to understand, do, and keep your hair